-That Petitioner not permit residential development within the Barbers Point Naval Air Station aircraft Accident Potential Zone (APZ).
+That Petitioner not permit residential development within the Barbers Point Naval Air Station Aircraft Accident Potential Zone (APZ).

 Status.
 In lieu of an APZ, the United States obtained a restrictive easement in its favor over a portion of the westernmost edge of the Project area due to its proximity to Naval Air Station Barbers Point.
 The easement provided for operations associated with a military airfield and was to terminate by its own terms if the Secretary of the Navy determined that the methods of aviation or the use of NAS Barbers Point has so changed as to eliminate the Government's need for said easement or if NAS Barbers Point ceases to be used as a military air station.
 Residential and other uses were not permitted in the area covered by the easement.
 Specifically permitted uses include golf course and clubhouse, marina, marina services, retail trade and water recreation.
 Pursuant to the Defense Base Closure and Realignment Act of 1990, the 1993 Defense Base Closure and Realignment Commission recommended the closure of NAS Barbers Point and the recommendation was approved by President Clinton and accepted by the One Hundred Third Congress in 1993.
 Thereafter, the Navy closed the airfield and transferred ownership to the State of Hawai'i, which currently operates it as Kalaeloa General Aviation Airport.
-Although HASEKO has continued to adhere to the restrictions, HASEKO is seeking clarification of the change in use of the airfield because in 2012, the Navy transferred the easement to the Coast Guard, which still operates out of Kalaleoa Airport.
-HASEKO is currently in discussions with the Coast Guard to readdress the issue of permitted uses.